Aigerim-Zh/Yelp-Project/README.md

 #### Summary of Findings

+Subsequent to submission of Segment One, we inputed our actual data into the Linear Regression model.
+Doing that, we observed that The R^2 of this model was no higher than 0.1392695603000994.
+After inspecting the data more closely, we found that the target variable of Stars Ratings follows a discrete distribution with only 9 unique values.
+That fact alone eliminated the prospect of keeping the Linear Regression model, which requires the target variable to be continuous values.

+We moved to classification models with a categorical target variable.
 First, we classified the ratings into **four** classes: poor, average, good, and successful.
 However, we obtained better performance with **two** classes only: lower- and higher-performing restaurants.

 We started with 10 features and added 5 more restaurant features, which increased the accuracy.
 The models controlling for socio-economic factors such as income and population tend to perform slightly better.
 Finally, adding the State feature also slightly improved the model indicating small structural differences across examined regions.